What is a varicocele?

 What causes a varicocele?

-A varicocele occurs when the valves (door-like stoppers) within the veins in the scrotum do not work properly.
-Veins are blood vessels that bring blood from your body back to your heart.
+A varicocele occurs when the valves within the veins in the scrotum do not work properly.
 Valves open and close to keep the blood flowing in one direction.
-The abnormal valves prevent normal blood flow and cause blood to backup, which dilates and enlarges the veins.
+When the valves do not work properly, blood backs up and causes the veins to dilate and swell.

 What are the signs and symptoms of a varicocele?

-- Presence of a mass or swelling on the scrotum that feels like a bag of worms.
+- A mass or swelling that is like a bag of worms

 How is a varicocele diagnosed?